Jamboree Questions & Answers

 Who goes to Jamboree?

-Age 19+ singles, couples, men, women, gays, lesbians, trans, queers, students, professionals, retirees – you name it!
+Age 19+ singles, couples, cisgender women and men, nonbinary, gender nonconforming and trans people, Two Spirit people, lesbian, gay, bisexual and queer people, students, professionals, retirees – you name it!
 Jamboree is wonderfully inclusive, and the atmosphere and activities are geared towards having a place for everyone.

 I'm thinking of coming to Jamboree for the first time and I'm on my own.
 Is it difficult to fit in?

 Start packing!
 You’ll find that other attendees welcome newcomers enthusiastically.
 And quite often, people coming alone discover a number of their acquaintances are also there.
 Many long-term friendships have started at Jamboree – in fact, there are always anniversary celebrations for people who met their partner at camp!

 If you have a vehicle, we'll provide directions.
 If you need a lift, we'll do our best to arrange carpooling – register early to give us time to find you a ride.
 If needed, bus service to Haliburton is available, and we can likely find a volunteer to pick you up from there.

 How can I meet some campers in advance?